Chart Industries, Inc. (acquired by Baker Hughes) research snapshot

 Moat

-The moat is built from process engineering, product qualification, application knowledge, installed equipment, aftermarket relationships, and scale across 62 manufacturing locations and more than 50 service centers.
-Technical know-how and switching friction matter more than brand recognition or network effects.
-Buffett's question is whether that advantage will still matter ten years from now if project cycles, tariffs, or competitors change.
+Chart's moat was process engineering, product qualification, application knowledge, installed equipment, aftermarket relationships, and scale across more than 50 countries.
+Technical know-how and switching friction mattered more than brand or network effects.
+Buffett's question is whether Baker Hughes preserves that advantage during integration.

 Munger risk inversion